PaulakaPaul/university-labster/README.md

 # universitylabsterremake
-A little social network in the pro way !
+A little social network for student made in the pro way !